Ravindransivam/web-essentials/content.en/w3c/establish-connection.md

 ---

+>Web request connection establishment refers to the process by which a client (such as a web browser or application) initiates communication with a server to exchange data.

 - The browser establishes a **TCP (Transmission Control Protocol)** connection with the server using the resolved IP address.
 - If the site uses HTTPS, a **TLS/SSL handshake** occurs to establish a secure, encrypted connection.